 The battery and alternator temperature sensors are colored coded (Black=Battery / Silver=Alternator).
 Provided with the standard 3 meter (10 ft.), extension cables can be purchased if required for additional length.
 The sensor end has the electronics encapsulated into the aluminum housing ready for mounting via the 8 mm (5/16”) hole.
 The face side of the sensor has a status indicating LED.
 The connection end is the 4-pin moisture tight connector for the module.
 Refer to the Temperature Sensor Datasheet for additional information regarding functionality.

 The CSR Regulator has been designed with marine environment and the boater in mind.
-The CSR is a compact, module system requiring minimal tools and spatial requirements, the system can be easily installed by a DYI boater.
+The CSR is a compact, module system requiring minimal tools and spatial requirements, the system can be easily installed by a DIY boater.
 The module is secured using 2 screws; allow room for access to the connection ports along the lower edge.

 Refer to CSR Regulator Datasheet for wiring connection information.